usmanov/tiue/README.md

-#Demo
+# Demo
 Hello!
 This is repo for TIUE files!

-##Subheader
+## Subheader
 Have a look to files in repo.

-Changes have been made in local machine.
+Changes have been made in local Macbook Pro.